Please see the below Frequently Asked Questions and Answers.

 Generally, we are able to test and publish a new update to our catalog the same day the vendor releases the update.
 Complicated or updates released late in the day may take an additional day for testing.

-Why Isn't Adobe Acrobat/Reader 10/11 And Adobe Flash Player In The Catalog?
+Why Isn't Adobe Acrobat, Reader And Flash Player In The Catalog?

 We have chosen not to include these updates because Adobe already provides a free scup catalog

 for these products.
 You can add the Adobe catalogs from the Catalogs workspace by clicking Add Catalogs in SCUP 2011.